vuejs/v2.vuejs.org/src/guide/comparison.md

 This is an extremely common use case, but using JSX, there are a few problems that may not be immediately obvious:

-- __Syntax Noise__: All the curly braces add a lot of visual noise, but what's worse is that while writing it, I had to make a lot of decisions about how I want to minimize their visual impact.
-I tried to find the best compromise possible, but that fact that I even had to spend time considering it is
+- __Syntax Noise__: All the curly braces add a lot of visual noise, but what's worse is that while writing it, you have to frequently make decisions about how to minimize their visual impact, slowing development.

-- __Cajoling JavaScript into Expressions__: I chose to use a ternary rather than an if statement here, which I think makes the code less readable, but it's still probably the best of bad options.
-My only alternatives include hoisting this logic out of its context or wrapping an if statement in an immediately-invoked functional expression.
+- __Cajoling JavaScript into Expressions__: The example uses a ternary rather than an if statement here, which arguably makes the code less readable, but it's still possibly the best of bad options.
+The only alternatives include hoisting this logic out of its context or wrapping an if statement in an immediately-invoked function expression.
+Do expressions will help a little when they're a more stable feature, but they're currently at stage 0.

 - __Readability to Non-React Developers__: Imagine having a designer that's familiar with HTML and CSS look at this.
 They'd be paralyzed with confusion at every single line.
-While the JSX will look somewhat similar to HTML, we use `className` instead of `class`, the ternary will be meaningless, and parentheses and curly braces are everywhere.
-It'd be difficult for them to make even simple modifications.
+While the JSX will look somewhat similar to HTML, `className` replaces `class`, the ternary will be meaningless, and parentheses and curly braces are everywhere.
+It'd be difficult for them to make simple modifications or even understand what this code is doing.

 In Vue, we also have [render functions](render-function.html) and even [support JSX](render-function.html#JSX), because sometimes it is useful to have the power of a full programming language.
-Render functions not recommended for most components however.
+Render functions are not recommended for most components however.

-Instead, we offer templates a simpler alternative:
+Instead, we offer templates as a simpler alternative:

 ``` html
 <template>